Korean, Edit

 Cell-Cell Signaling G Protein-Coupled Receptor, Protein Kinase, Protein Phosphatase 1,290

 Table 3.
-C. elegans (Caenorhabditis elegans)
+Caenorhabditis elegans (C. elegans)

-⑹ Comparison of Human (A) and Mouse (B) Genomes
+⑹ Comparison of human and mouse genomes

-⑺ Comparison between Human and Chimpanzee
+⑺ Comparison between human and chimpanzee

 ① The difference in genes between humans and chimpanzees is only 1.23%.

-① Mitochondrial Genomics: 16,569 bp.
+① Mitochondrial genomics: 16,569 bp.
 37 genes.

 ○ Many mitochondrial proteins are derived from the nucleus.